JonathanBrickwell/NoviPortfolioCubes/README.md

    - despite the obvious simple nature of this tool, I was eager to learn more about best practices
 2. SCSS
    - I like to think I am fairly strong in the CSS domain, but I have never dabbled too much with Sass.
-   - I wanted to use it this project just to cut out all the repetitiveness I have in my CSS files, like defining colors all over again, repeating the sizes of the elements, etc...
+   - I wanted to use it in this project just to cut out all the repetitiveness I have in my CSS files, like defining colors all over again, repeating the sizes of the elements, etc...
    - The more I learned and heard about SCSS, the more I knew it was something I desperately needed.
 The variables, mixins and functions seemed like a perfect remedy to my ill css.
 3. Good ol' vanilla Javascript
 4. Bootstrap